qouteall/qouteall-blog/blog/2025/Cognitive-biases.md

 Related: [Wet bias](https://en.wikipedia.org/wiki/Wet_bias): Overestimate probability of raining to improve the usefulness of forcast.

 Related: Believing a false conspiracy theory often can effectively reduce risk.
 Conspiracy theories have real utility according to the "better safe than sorry" principle.
+Similar applies to cynicism.

 ### Perception of risk